 Initiatives will be monitored, evaluated and added as the academic year progresses.
 The impact of these interventions will be reviewed regularly, and reported on at the end of the academic year.
 This information can then be used to guide us in our spending for future years.

-Compass School Southwark has set a target of ensuring that the attainment and progress gaps between Pupil Premium and other students is below 10%.
+Compass School Southwark has set a target of ensuring that the attainment and progress differences between Pupil Premium and other students is below 10%.
 In this current academic year, based on the evidence and impact of our previous interventions and spending alongside the National evidence and research available, the school will use pupil premium funding to cover the costs of:

 Here you can view the full reports on the impact of previous years’ Pupil Premium funding: